Last Updated: 02 July 2026

 Benefits of Bhujangasana

-- tones the abdominal muscles
+- strengthens the back muscles

-- improves body posture
+- helps improve posture

 Who Should Avoid Bhujangasana?